jfmonsa/Owner-avatar-knowledge_obsidian_vault/Knowledge/Vue.js.md

 + reusing stateful logic
 + helper or aux functions are used for stateless logic

+## Fallthrought attrs
+ `v-bind="$attrs"` is used to explicitly pass "fallthrough attributes" from a parent component to a specific element within a child component's template.

+Understanding Fallthrough Attributes:

+- Fallthrough attributes are attributes (and event listeners) applied to a component's tag in the parent, but which are not declared as `props` or `emits` within the child component.
+- Examples include `class`, `style`, `id`, `data-*` attributes, and `v-on` listeners for events not explicitly emitted by the child

 ## Custom Directives
 + intended for reusing logic that involves low-level DOM access on plain elements.
 + should only be used when the desired functionality can only be achieved via direct DOM manipulation.

 # Quasar
 + Vue.js Framework
 + various build modes SPA, SSR, PWA, Mobile app, Desktop app & Browser Extension